ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 When Angular finds a form it will automatically been seen as a `ngForm` directive.
 This is because the `ngForm` directive has a selector matching `<form>`.
 The `ngForm` directive tells Angular to create a `FormGroup` and bind it to the form.
 The `FormGroup` will track the state and values of the form.

-Our form is using the `ngSubmit` directive, this is a best practice. `ngSubmit` ensures that the form does not submit, when the handler code throws and causes an actual http post request.
+Our form is using the `ngSubmit` directive. `ngSubmit` ensures that the form does not submit, when the handler code throws and causes an actual http post request.

 ### Template-reference variables
 Now that we have a form and a submit button I would like to disable the submit button when the form is not valid, by checking the valid property of the `ngForm` instance.
 To access the `ngForm` instance we need to export the reference and import it into a **template-reference variable**.
 A Template-reference variable is *prefixed by a **#***.
 Here we export the `ngForm` into a the `#orderForm` template-reference variable.
 Now we can disable the submit button when our `ngForm` is not valid.